crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Optimize Everything Else =

 Site admins can specify any folder within their wordpress folder to be optimized.
 The 'Scan and Optimize' option under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions unless you have disabled automatica optimization.
+Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

 = WP-CLI =